Majorana zero modes in gate-defined germanium hole nanowires: Model

 Finally, we include a proximity-induced superconducting pairing, which we take to be of the form

-where $\Delta_s$ is the superconducting pairing potential for the bands with spin projection 1/2 (LHs) and spin projection 3/2 (HHs), respectively.
-In the following, we assume equal pairing amplitudes $\Delta_{1/2}=\Delta_{3/2}\equiv\Delta$ for simplicity.
+where $\Delta_{1/2}$ ($\Delta_{3/2}$) is the superconducting pairing amplitude for LHs (HHs).
+In the following, we assume for simplicity that the HH and LH pairing amplitudes are equal in magnitude but of opposite sign, i.e., $\Delta_{3/2}=-\Delta_{1/2}\equiv\Delta$~\cite{note1}.
+With this choice, the size of the effective superconducting gap that is opened in the lowest confinement-induced Ge hole subband is independent of the wire geometry (see below).
 Indeed, since the precise microscopic description of the proximity-induced superconducting pairing in Ge/superconductor hybrid structures is not known and, in addition, is likely to depend on the details of a particular sample, we focus on a simple description that keeps the number of unknown parameters to a minimum.
-Nevertheless, generalizing our analysis to unequal pairing amplitudes is straightforward; the only relevant effect is that the magnitude of the effective superconducting gap that is opened in the lowest Ge subband gets renormalized.
+Nevertheless, generalizing our analysis to unequal pairing amplitudes $|\Delta_{1/2}|\neq |\Delta_{3/2}|$ is straightforward; the only relevant effect is that the magnitude of the effective superconducting gap that is opened in the lowest confinement-induced subband gets renormalized.

 We model the suppression of the proximity-induced superconducting gap due to the applied magnetic field as

 where $\Delta_0$ is the proximity-induced superconducting gap at zero magnetic field, $B_c$ is the critical magnetic field of the superconductor, and $\Theta$ is the Heaviside step function ensuring that the superconducting gap is zero for any $|B|\geq B_c$.
 One can take $B_c$ to be the approximate field value where the bulk gap of the parent superconductor is closed by the applied field as observed experimentally.
 For concreteness, we focus on a Ge/Al heterostructure in this work, where we take the critical field of the Al strip to be $B_c=3$~T~\cite{Nichele2017,Suominen2017}.
 We note that a more elaborate treatment of the proximity effect should explicitly include the tunneling between the superconductor and the Ge.
 Such a description could then also capture the regime of strong coupling~\cite{Sau2010,Stanescu2010,Cole2015,Reeg2018}, where the induced superconducting gap as well as the underlying Ge band structure parameters get renormalized~\cite{Adelsberger2023}.
 However, for the present purpose, a minimal description of the proximity-induced superconducting pairing as given in Eq.~(\ref{eq:sc_pairing}) is sufficient to capture the important qualitative features of the system in the regime of weak coupling between the superconductor and the Ge.
 If necessary, the theory can be generalized to include the self-energy effect describing the proximity effect, but such a generalization is unnecessary and not useful at this early stage where the goal is to see if the Ge-based MZM platform is a feasible idea or not.